 Of course, as with any of these methods, make sure the food you are eating during the eating period is food that will work with you to increase your testosterone.

 This method is from Brad Pilon who promotes flexible dieting and using intermittent fasting as a tool to reach lower body fat less easily.
 In short, the Eat Stop Eat Method involves two 24-hour fasts per week as metabolic resets and fat-burning stimuli.

 So if you tried the Eat Stop Eat Method, you could spread out your fasts and not eat anything on Wednesday and Saturday.
 This style would have to fit your personality and work schedule, so it will not be for everybody, but it delivers quick results.

 3. The Just Skip Breakfast Method

 Try out all three methods at some point and see which one gives you better results and fits into your schedule.
-Do not let your diet cause you much stress, because increased cortisol levels will inhibit testosterone production and keep you from seeing any real results.
+Also, do not let your diet cause you much stress because increased cortisol levels will inhibit testosterone production and keep you from seeing any real results.